-The International Course on Quality in Healthcare and Patient Safety (CIQSSP) is a university extension course resulting from a partnership between the Escola Nacional de Saúde Pública – Sérgio Arouca da Fundação Oswaldo Cruz (Fiocruz) in Brazil and the National School of Public Health of Nova University of Lisbon.
+The International Course on Quality in Health and Patient Safety (CIQSSD) is a Postgraduate programme resulting from a partnership between NOVA NSPH and the National School of Public Health – Sérgio Arouca of the Oswaldo Cruz Foundation (Fiocruz) in Brazil.

-It is intended for healthcare professionals who currently work, or aim to work, in healthcare institutions at different levels of care: Primary (Primary Care), Secondary (Hospital Care), or Tertiary (Continuing Care), in the public, private, or social sectors, in Portugal, Brazil, Portuguese-Speaking African Countries (PALOPs), and East Timor.
+This course is aimed at healthcare professionals who are currently working, or intend to work, in healthcare institutions across the different levels of care: Primary Care, Secondary (Hospital) Care, or Tertiary (Long-Term) Care, in the public, private, or social sectors.
+It is also intended for those involved in various models of care delivery, such as home hospitalisation, e-health, among others, in Portugal, Brazil, the Portuguese-speaking African Countries (PALOPs), and Timor-Leste.

 Get to know the books “Segurança do Doente”